hazelcast/hazelcast-docker/README.md

 ### Using Hazelcast Configuration File

 In this case, you need to mount the folder that has the Hazelcast configuration file, i.e., `hazelcast.xml`.
-Also while running the Docker image, you need to give the URL of `hazelcast.config` in `JAVA_OPTS` parameter.
+Also, while running the Docker image, you need to give the URL of `hazelcast.config` in `JAVA_OPTS` parameter.
 Please see the following example:

 ```
 docker run -e JAVA_OPTS="-Dhazelcast.config=./configFolder/hazelcast.xml" -v ./configFolder:./configFolder -ti hazelcast/hazelcast